Souilem/CucumberSeleniumJava/README.md

 - welcom_msg.feature

-the test repor is in the target/cucumber directory
+the test report is located in the target/cucumber directory